 Now, this solution does not work in every case.
 Obviously, you don’t want to cover your lawn with mulch, since then you would have no lawn.
 However, the mulch strategy works great for flower beds and various outdoor corners.
 Mulch is also quite dog-friendly and suitable for dog play areas, however, some pups also find it fun to dig up.

 So what is the best solution for dealing with weeds when you have a dog?
 The safest way is, of course, not using any chemicals.
 Dealing with weeds without chemicals is possible, but not everyone has the time or the energy for that.

-In that case, both the Richgro Beat-A-Weed Natural Weedkiller and the Homesafe Weed Terminator offer a non-toxic spray-on solution.
+In that case, our panel of independent experts recommend both the Richgro Beat-A-Weed Natural Weedkiller and the Homesafe Weed Terminator since they offer a non-toxic spray-on solution.

 As we mentioned in this guide, the evidence regarding the toxicity of glyphosate (the main ingredient in Roundup) is mixed.
 However, if you want to eliminate any risk of harm to your dog, you should definitely stay away from Roundup.
 At the very least, keep the dog away from the treated area for at least 24 hours.